-- 109. The levy exclusion only applies where, if the amount was not charged to the UTBC, it would be payable by the member for an exempt supply to the member.
-Where a member's payment to the UTBC is a reimbursement of ground rent, the supply of leasehold land for which ground rent is consideration, must have been an exempt supply.
-This is important because the supply of leasehold land is only an exempt supply to the extent the land is used for the principal purpose of accommodation in a dwelling (s 14(1)(ca)). - 110.
-From [80], we discussed s 14 in relation to the supply of manager's accommodation.
+- 113. The levy exclusion only applies where, if the amount was not charged to the UTBC, it would be payable by the member for an exempt supply to the member.
+Where a member's payment to the UTBC is a reimbursement of ground rent, the supply of leasehold land by way of rental for which ground rent is consideration must have been an exempt supply.
+This is important because the supply of leasehold land by way of rental is only an exempt supply to the extent the land is used for the principal purpose of accommodation in a dwelling (s 14(1)(ca)). - 114.
+From [80], we discussed s 14(1) in relation to the supply of manager's accommodation.
 The focus was on paragraphs (c) and (cb) relating to the direct and indirect supply of residential accommodation in a dwelling.
-For the supply of leasehold land, the relevant paragraph is (ca), requiring the land to be used for the principal purpose of accommodation in a dwelling. - 111.
-Section 14(1)(ca) is relevant to both the supply of leasehold land (from the landowner to the UTBC) and the levy payment from the member to the UTBC.
-As members of a UTBC could use their units for different purposes, the overall supply of leasehold land could be partially exempt.
-This means the levy exclusion would apply to levy payments
+For the supply of leasehold land by way of rental, the relevant paragraph is (ca), requiring the land to be used for the principal purpose of accommodation in a dwelling erected on that land.

-20 Oxford English Dictionary (online ed, 3rd ed, Oxford University Press, December 2008, OED Online Version June 2022, accessed 21 July 2022).
+&lt;sup>21 Oxford English Dictionary (online ed, 3rd ed, Oxford University Press, December 2008, OED Online Version June 2022, accessed 21 July 2022).

-- from some members and not others.
-This could occur to a UTBC for an apartment complex with shops on the ground floor (see from [119]). - 112.
-As we discussed from [80] in relation to manager's accommodation, an apartment would be used for the principal purpose of accommodation in a dwelling in these circumstances: - The apartment is not a commercial dwelling (ie not a serviced apartment or other commercial dwelling as defined in s 2). - The occupant uses the apartment as their principal place of residence or main home. - The occupant has the right of quiet enjoyment as that term is used in s 38 of the RTA. - 113.
-Because a unit title development will include both apartments and other areas (eg car parks, storage lockers and common areas), it is necessary to determine: - whether these areas would be within the scope of a "dwelling"; and - whether and to what extent the common area could be "used for the principal purpose of accommodation in a dwelling". - 114.
+- 115. Section 14(1)(ca) is relevant to both the supply of leasehold land by way of rental (from the landowner to the UTBC) and the levy payment from the member to the UTBC.
+As members of a UTBC could use their units for different purposes, the overall supply of leasehold land by way of rental could be partially exempt.
+This means the levy exclusion would apply to levy payments from some members and not others.
+This could occur when a unit title development includes an apartment complex with shops on the ground floor (see from [122]). - 116.
+As we discussed from [80] in relation to manager's accommodation, an apartment would be used for the principal purpose of accommodation in a dwelling in these circumstances: - The apartment is not a commercial dwelling (ie, not a serviced apartment or other commercial dwelling as defined in s 2). - The occupant uses the apartment as their principal place of residence or main home. - The occupant has the right of quiet enjoyment as that term is used in s 38 of the RTA. - 117.
+Because a unit title development will include both apartments and other areas (eg, car parks, storage lockers and common areas), it is necessary to determine: - whether these areas would be within the scope of a "dwelling"; and - whether and to what extent the common area could be "used for the principal purpose of accommodation in a dwelling". - 118.
 The definition of dwelling includes "appurtenances belonging to or used with the dwelling".
 The GST Act does not define the word "appurtenance".
-The courts considered the meaning of "appurtenances" in Norfolk Apartments Ltd v CIR21 and briefly in Wairakei Court Ltd v CIR.22 Both cases concerned retirement villages.
+The courts considered the meaning of "appurtenances" in Norfolk Apartments Ltd v CIR and briefly in Wairakei Court Ltd v CIR.
+Both cases concerned retirement villages.
 At issue was whether the definition of dwelling extended to common areas or facilities.
 Both courts held that appurtenances include areas that a person who has the right to occupy a dwelling has the right to use (whether exclusively or shared with others) along with their use of the dwelling.
-The focus is on whether the appurtenance belongs to or is used with the premises. - 115.
-For a unit title development, appurtenances could include either or both of the following: - Accessory units, which "belong to" a principal unit (it is not possible to deal with accessory units independently from the principal unit to which they relate): An accessory unit would typically be an appurtenance that "belongs to" the principal unit.
-If that principal unit were a dwelling, the accessory unit would be included within that dwelling.
-An accessory unit could contain a storage locker or a car park.
+The focus is on whether the appurtenance belongs to or is used with the premises. - 119.
+For a unit title development, appurtenances could include either or both of the following:

-22 (1999) 19 NZTC 15,202 (HC).
+&lt;sup>23 (1999) 19 NZTC 15,202 (HC).